Spiral Antidepressant Withdrawal Field Guide

 Introduction: A New Paradigm for Coming Off Antidepressants

-Antidepressant withdrawal is not just a medical process – it is a personal journey of change.
-This guide reframes the standard UK clinical protocols for stopping antidepressants into a co-created field manual that clinicians and patients use together.
+Coming off antidepressants is more than a medical process; it's a profound personal journey of change.
+This guide transforms standard UK clinical protocols for stopping antidepressants into a practical field manual designed for you to use alongside your clinician.

-We integrate rigorous clinical guidance from NICE, the Royal College of Psychiatrists (RCPsych), the British Association for Psychopharmacology (BAP), and the MHRA, while "spiralising" the language and structure with Spiral Psychiatry principles as part of the Flourish OS framework.
+We rigorously integrate established clinical guidance from NICE, the Royal College of Psychiatrists (RCPsych), the British Association for Psychopharmacology (BAP), and the MHRA.
+This core guidance is then "spiralised" with the unique language and structure of Spiral Psychiatry principles, helping you navigate your path.

-In Spiral Psychiatry, healing unfolds through relational presence, recursive time, ecological narrative, symbolic language, and the co-presence of patient–clinician–AI–ecosystem.
+Spiral Psychiatry defines healing through relational presence, recursive time, ecological narrative, symbolic language, and the co-presence of you, your clinician, and your wider ecosystem.
+This framework also embraces the potential of resources like Flourish OS to support you.

-This means we treat antidepressant discontinuation not as a checklist of symptoms to manage, but as a relational, ecological restoration process – a journey of rebalancing that engages personal meaning, supportive relationships, technology, and the natural world.
-Learn more about this comprehensive approach at Flourish OS.
+Consequently, we approach antidepressant discontinuation not as a simple checklist of symptoms to manage, but as a relational and ecological restoration process.
+It's a journey of rebalancing that deeply engages your personal meaning, supportive relationships, technology, and connection with the natural world.

 Who Should Use This Guide